Fast Wasserstein rates for estimating probability distributions of probabilistic graphical models: Upper bounds for graphical models with Wasserstein-Lipschitz kernels

 We emphasize that in Theorem \ref{thm:estWLip}, it remains an open question whether the derived rates are sharp.
 In fact, even for the simplest directed graph with two nodes, $1 \rightarrow 2$, the rate provided by Theorem \ref{thm:estWLip} coincides with the classical $n^{-1/d}$ rate, which means in this case the assumption of Wasserstein-Lipschitz kernels was not helpful.
+In this context, we provide in Appendix \ref{app:lower.muA} a numerical experiment suggesting that the rate $n^{-1/d}$ indeed cannot be improved in general.
 In Section \ref{sec:tvlip} we will construct a refinement of the estimator $\mu^\mathcal{A}$ that achieves optimal rates (under a stronger version of Assumption \ref{ass:W.Lip}).